Karthikeyan021298/TestCase_Execution/README.md

   PASSWORD: "<password>"
   TEST_CASE_NAME: "<testCase_name>"  # Replace testCase_name with the actual name of the testCase.
   CHECK_COMPLETION_DELAY: "10" # Polling interval (in sec) for checking testCase completion.
-  // Note Add device objects to array as required for your testCase execution the below one is the example
+  NOTE: Add device objects to array as required for your testCase execution the below one is the example
-  DEVICES: JSON_BODY: |
+  DEVICES: JSON_BODY: ```json |

     [
       {
         "name": "W1",